Currently, UB has dedicated lactation rooms in the following locations:

 Any member of the UB community can use the lactation rooms, and can contact EDI for assistance with locating appropriate space.

-Employees have the right to reasonable breaks to express breast milk as well as a private, convenient and secure place to do so Rights of Nursing Mothers.
+Employees have the right to reasonable breaks to express breast milk as well as a private, convenient and secure place to do so.
+The New York State Department of Labor outlines these rights in its guidance, Rights of Nursing Mothers.
+These rights apply regardless of gender identity.
 This right is guaranteed under federal and state law, and supervisors cannot deny employees reasonable breaks to pump.
 Please contact EDI to discuss the situation and some options for addressing the matter.

 If you feel comfortable talking with your professor, it is a good idea to be upfront about the situation and explain what is going on.
 It is better for your instructor to know about the situation in advance.
 If you don't feel comfortable speaking with your instructor directly, EDI can assist in contacting your instructor to explain the situation.